microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 draft: true
 ---

 In this recipe, you'll learn how the `Signaler` DataObject is used in a Fluid application to deal with a couple user presence scenarios.
 The two forms of presence that are covered in this example are focus tracking and mouse tracking.
-This article will go over how the `Signaler` DataObject is created, how both `MouseTracker` and `FocusTracker` classes work using the `Signaler` object, and how the view uses both classes to render the presence data.
+This article will go over how the `Signaler` DataObject is used in both the `MouseTracker` and `FocusTracker` classes to achieve user presence in a FLuid application.

 ## Creation